 Similar points could be made about the relationship of Trump to his predecessor, Barack Obama.
 Many liberal commentators see the passage from Obama to Trump in terms of what Carl Jung called enantiodromia - a radical transition from good to evil.
 Throughout the election campaign, they execrated Trump's every racist remark and lewd confession - and even seemed to derive a perverse enjoyment from doing so.
 And when Trump emerged victorious, some US liberals even expressed a desire to emigrate before the nasty stuff got underway (I'm a cosmopolitan individualist, get me out of here).
 But while liberals have revelled in the daily reports of Trump's bigotry, they have generally been silent on the crimes of the man who was US president for the past eight years.
 When these crimes are considered, Trump's succession appears less like a break with the past and more like business as usual.

 So let's briefly consider Obama's track record.
-Obama implemented - and lied about - an unprecedented surveillance campaign against his own population, waged a veritable war on whistleblowers, normalized extrajudicial killing, deported more immigrants than Clinton and Bush combined, and presided, with Hillary Clinton, over the destruction of Libya.
+Obama implemented - and lied about - an unprecedented surveillance campaign against his own population, waged a veritable war on whistleblowers, normalized extrajudicial killing, lied about wanting to renegotiate NAFTA and stop job outsourcing, deported more immigrants than Clinton and Bush combined, and presided, with Hillary Clinton, over the destruction of Libya.
 Nor was Obama averse to expressions of Trump-style narcissism.
 In reference to his global drone murder programme - described by Noam Chomsky as 'the biggest terrorist campaign in history' - Obama is reported to have made a typically creepy joke to his aides: 'it turns out I’m really good at killing people' (an example, perhaps, of what psychoanalysts call 'defence through admission').
 And who can forget his violent and patriarchal Correspondents Dinner 'joke' about using predator drones to take out potential suitors to his daughters.
-During the financial crisis, meanwhile, Obama showed himself to be the friend of the bankers and the hammer of the working class, bailing out the banks and opposing a moratorium on home foreclosures.
-Obama's rhetoric was slick and euphemistic - his administration re-branded the War on Terror an 'Overseas Contingency Operation', for example - but his actions bespoke his full commitment to capitalism and imperialist war.
+During the financial crisis, meanwhile, Obama showed himself to be the friend of the bankers and the hammer of the working class: the "black mascot of Wall Street", as Cornel West called him in 2011, bailed out the banks and opposed a moratorium on home foreclosures.
+Obama's rhetoric was slick and euphemistic - his administration re-branded the War on Terror an 'Overseas Contingency Operation', for example - but his actions bespoke his full commitment to capitalism and war.

 Indeed, it should surprise nobody that the Obama years saw an unprecedented transfer of wealth in the United States from the poor to the rich.
 Trump, should he actually manage to survive as President, will surely bring misery to the working class at home and abroad; but Obama, the slick desk-bound assassin, has been doing precisely that for the last eight years, even if the US liberal-left, hopelessly lost in the labyrinths of identity politics, has largely proved unwilling to criticize his administration.
 Whatever else it stands for, then, Trump's triumph hardly represents a rolling back of eight years of enlightened governance.
 This is no Orange Thermidor.